-It’s no secret that in 2017 data analytics is the new black.
+It’s no secret that data analytics have become an integral part of every industry and job function.
 Companies are placing a greater and greater emphasis on tracking and measuring all facets of their business efforts.

 The only problem: too many people don’t understand what their data means, or what they need to know.

 With so much data it can be intimidating to decide what you should even focus on.
 With video analytics especially, you really need to know exactly how your content is performing at all levels.
 The good news is, finding those metrics and interpreting them doesn’t have to be hard any more!

 All you need are the right metrics to give you actionable insights on your video performance across your organization.
 To get started, ask yourself these three questions, and you’ll be ready to start being smarter with your video.